Air Force Financial Services Center: Financial Operations

-Activation of the Financial Services Center was the largest financial management transformation initiative in Air Force history.
+Activation of the Financial Services Center was the second largest financial management transformation initiative in Air Force history (second only to the centralization of military pay processing to the Joint Uniform Military Pay System (JUMPS) by the Air Force in 1974).
 The Air Force consolidated financial services into a single center to increase efficiency and reduce operating costs needed to deliver the financial services to Airmen.
-The center's centralized transaction processing and customer service contact center reduces these tasks from 93 base finance offices located at Air Force installations around the world.
+The center's centralized transaction processing and customer service contact center reduced these tasks from 93 base finance offices located at Air Force installations around the world.
 This reduced the total number of Air Force personnel needed to process pay transactions and respond to customer inquires by 600.

-The center is modeled on private sector customer service operations.
-Its streamlined transaction processing will save the Air Force $210 million in basic operating costs over a ten-year period.
+The center was modeled on private sector customer service operations.
+Its streamlined transaction was predicted to save the Air Force $210 million in basic operating costs over a ten-year period.

 Contact center personnel are trained to resolve a multitude of common finance issues.
-This allows Air Force personnel to make inquiries and resolve pay issues at the customer's convenience.
+This allowed Air Force personnel to make inquiries and resolve pay issues at the customer's convenience.
 More complicated pay matters are routed to the appropriate department within the center so functional experts can research and resolve the problem.
-This approach ensures each problem is effectively addressed.
+This approach ensured each problem is effectively addressed.